What Voids Your Solar Panel Warranty? A Complete Guide for Australian Owners

 Clean gently, document everything, and treat your panels as the precision optical instruments they are.
 25-year warranties are only valuable if you maintain the conditions that keep them valid.

-Last updated: April 2025.
+Last updated: April 2026.
 Warranty terms vary by brand and product.
 Always consult your specific panel documentation for authoritative guidance.

 Frequently Asked Questions

-DIY cleaning generally does not void your warranty IF you follow the manufacturer's approved cleaning method.
+DIY cleaning generally does not void your warranty if you follow the manufacturer’s approved cleaning method.
 Most manufacturers specify: soft brush, low-pressure water, no chemicals.
 Using a pressure washer, abrasive tools, or unapproved chemicals can void the product warranty.

 Yes — in most cases.
 The majority of solar panel manufacturers (LG, SunPower, Jinko, Canadian Solar, REC) specifically exclude damage from high-pressure water in their product warranties.
 Even 'low-pressure' settings on domestic washers can exceed safe limits.